Table of Contents

 Getting Started with the Telegraf Agent

 Telegraf is a plugin-driven server agent built on InfluxDB and is used for collecting and sending metrics/events from databases, systems, processes, devices, applications, and many 3rd party services.
-Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very minimal memory footprint.
-It is compatible with most operating systems and has many useful output plugins and input plugins for collecting and forwarding a wide variety of system performance metrics.
+Telegraf is written in Go, compiles into a single binary with no external dependencies, and requires minimal memory footprint.
+It is compatible with most operating systems and has many helpful output plugins and input plugins for collecting and forwarding a wide variety of system performance metrics.

 Install Telegraf (Linux/Redhat)